 Ohio is an “at-will” employment state.
 This means that for anyone who does not work for a government, is not covered by a union contract, or does not have an individual written employment contract specifying a minimum term or conditions of employment may be terminated or modified.
 This means you have a job so long as you and your employer agree that the relationship will continue.
+You'll want to make sure that your future is secure by working with me.
+I am proud to claim many 5-star reviews from clients who I have helped in the past.

 So an employer can terminate the relationship or alter the terms and conditions of the job at any time, with or without cause and with or without notice.
 This is just like the employee is free to leave the job at any time by walking out the door, with or without cause or notice.